Table of Contents

 Are CDs safe if the market crashes?

-Putting your money in a CD doesn’t involve putting your money in the stock market.
-Instead, it’s in a financial institution, like a bank or credit union.
-So, in the event of a market crash, your CD account will not be impacted or lose value.
+Putting your money in a certificate of deposit (CD) doesn’t involve putting your money in the stock market.
+Instead, it’s in a financial institution, such as a bank or credit union.
+So, in the event of a market crash, your CD account won’t be impacted or lose value.

 Is a CD guaranteed to make money?